James Comer: Health care

 Comer supports the repeal of the Affordable Care Act ("Obamacare").

 Economic issues

 In 2016 Comer called the Obama administration's final budget a "disaster in the making".
-In 2017, he voted for the Tax Cuts and Jobs Act, which was estimated to add $1.49 trillion to the national debt.
+In 2017, he voted for the Tax Cuts and Jobs Act, also denoted as the "Trump tax cuts", which was estimated to add $1.49 trillion to the national debt.

 Comer opposes paid parental leave for federal workers.

 Immigration

 Comer opposes amnesty and sanctuary cities.
 He supports Executive Order 13767, the building of a wall along the Mexico–U.S. border.